 However, many other electrical and mechanical issues (i.e., a dead battery) may also stop the vehicle engine from starting.
 In fact, it is recommended to contact a mechanic for the proper diagnosis.

-2) Car stalls while driving
+2) Car Stalls

-If your vehicle stalls suddenly while driving, it is one of the common symptoms of a bad ignition switch.
 When the ignition switch goes bad while the engine is running, power to the ignition system and fuel system will be lost, which may lead to the engine stalling.
 Depending on the specific problem, your car may or may not restart after a short time.

 3) Hard to turn the key

-Modern vehicle models use an ignition button instead of a key.
+Modern vehicle models use an ignition button instead of an ignition key.
 If your car is still using a key and it does not turn smoothly whenever you try to start the vehicle, it means that there is something wrong.
 In such conditions, your ignition key may also get stuck in the keyhole.
 This symptom indicates that your ignition switch is badly damaged and needs to be repaired or fixed quickly.

 This is a common issue with a key whose blades are more of a cylindrical design.
 The groves and notches gradually rounded and smoothed out over time.
 This stops the key from rotating the different pins in the barrel according to the correct positions.